Skip to main content

 Sensor Hub

-• Monitors wristband health (battery, tamper, connectivity)
+• Monitors wristband health (battery, connectivity)

-• Communicates securely with Ward's cloud
+• Communicates securely with Ward's cloud over HTTPS

 Each unit needs at least one hub.